hydra3333/Pi4CC/README.md

    with "minimal" changes.

 Key things installed and configured:
-1. A Raspberry Pi 4 server called Pi4CC (or whatever name you specify) with relevant software and settings
+1. A Raspberry Pi 4 server with hostname Pi4CC (or whatever name you specify) with relevant software and settings
 2. A USB3 (10Tb ?) external drive with a fixed mount point etc
 3. A miniDLNA server
 4. A SAMBA file-sharing software compatible with Windows file shares